cpham/acf-contact-form/README.md

 # Advanced Custom Fields Contact Form Extension

-This is an extension for Advanced Custom Fields 5 which enables you to create a contact form using an existing Field Group in ACF.
+This is an extension for Advanced Custom Fields 5 for Wordpress, which enables you to create a contact form using an existing Field Group in ACF.
 It will also add a new post to a Custom Post Type of your choosing.

 ##Requirements
 - Advanced Custom Fields 5